fish-pace/hackweek-2025/book/presentations/tutorials.md

 {{ '[preconfigured software environment]({url})'.format(url=jupyterhub_url) }}
 If you are attending the hackweek, you have access to a JupyterHub environment with all the necessary Python software packages installed that are needed to run through these tutorials interactively.
-On JupyterHub, your home directory persists so any changes you make to the tutorials will be saved and be there for you next time you log in.
+On the JupyterHub, your home directory persists so any changes you make to the tutorials will be saved and be there for you next time you log in.